unitystation/unitystation-wiki/docs/index.md

 Welcome to the Offical UnityStation wiki

-As this project is in its early stages, this wiki will serve the purpose of providing a gemeral  understanding of unitystation.
+As this project is in its early stages, this wiki will serve the purpose of providing a general  understanding of unitystation.

 ![](assets/images/pixel-us.png)